 Getting There: Approximately an hour from LA, a straight shot down I-5, driving is usually quickest.
 Or take Metrolink from Union Station to Anaheim and connect to the free Anaheim Resort Transportation (ART) shuttle.

-Travel Tip: Before Oga’s Cantina opened in Galaxy's Edge with a droid DJ and adult drinks, the park was mostly dry.
-Make reservations at Oga’s up to 60 days in advance.
+Travel Tip: Before Oga’s Cantina opened in Galaxy's Edge with a droid DJ and adult beverages, the park was dry; save for the expensive private Club33.
+Want a Blue Bantha?
+You must make reservations up to 60 days in advance.

 Welcome to Sideways country.
 Made up of six small towns, farmland, and vineyards, this valley is the best option for a boozy trip thanks to the prized pinot noirs, chardonnays, cabernets, and syrahs that its 120 wineries produce.
 Many of the wineries themselves can be visited for samples and tours, or sip and shop in Los Olivos where tasting rooms mingle with art galleries and plant nurseries.
 Grab a bite at Buellton’s Industrial Eats, Los Alamos’ Bob’s Well Bread Bakery, or Solvang’s First & Oak or Mad & Vin.
 Solvang is an adorable Danish-American village full of Scandinavian architecture, Christmas shops, windmills, and pastries.

 Getting There: Drive north on US-101 until Santa Barbara and then cut over the mountains using the San Marcos Pass (CA-154).
 Depending on traffic it takes about two hours from LA.

 Travel Tip: There’s plenty to do with under-21 squad members: OstrichLand, lavender farms, horseback riding with Vino Vaqueros, water sports on Lake Cachuma, a virtual-reality arcade, and the Quicksilver miniature horse ranch.